California Court Records

 - Those that were not charged because they intentionally evaded prosecution or absconded from the jurisdiction as stipulated under Penal Code 851.91(a)(2)(C);

-- Those that evaded efforts to prosecute the arrest through identity thefts and were later charged with identity fraud as dictated by Penal Code 851.91(a)(2)(D).
+- Those who evaded efforts to prosecute the arrest through identity theft and were later charged with identity fraud as dictated by Penal Code 851.91(a)(2)(D).

 To seal a criminal record in California, eligible persons generally take the following steps:

 First, hire an attorney to help in the petitioning process.
-Those that cannot afford to hire a lawyer should refer to the Public Defender's Office for help.
+Those who cannot afford to hire a lawyer should refer to the Public Defender's Office for help.

 Step 2: Collect Relevant Information

-The information required to successfully file a petition to seal a criminal record in California include:
+The information required to successfully file a petition to seal a criminal record in California includes:

 - The date the arrest in question occurred